Richard Jay-Alexander: More Recent Projects

 He directed, what he claims, to be his final production of Les Misérables at The Muny in St. Louis, Missouri in summer of 2013.
 He promised it would be his last having directed and staged 11 productions of the legendary musical since 1987, including the first-ever bilingual company in Montreal performing five performances a week in French and three in English, produced by Cameron Mackintosh and Ed and David Mirvish.
 Richard also directed the original Canadian production in Toronto with an all Canadian cast, and its subsequent Canadian tour.

 In 2005, Richard directed A Safe Harbor for Elizabeth Bishop written by Brazil's Marta Góes.
 It was the first English translation and starred Amy Irving.
 The show was a part of the New York Stage and Film Summer Program at Vassar College where poet, Ms. Bishop, attended.
 It then moved to New York City and played Primary Stages in the spring of 2006.

 In 2002, Richard directed his first original gay-themed play titled, The Nature of the Beach, written by David Sexton.

 Richard directed two shows in Las Vegas; Storm at the Mandalay Bay and the reboot of Donny & Marie at The Flamingo in the Flamingo Hotel and Showroom.

 In 2011, he worked with opera singer Deborah Voigt directing a theatrical piece entitled "Deborah Voigt, Voigt Lessons" which was written by Terrence McNally and originally developed by Voigt, McNally and director Francesca Zambello.

 In 1998 in Miami, he presented a prestigious series with Ellen Wedner called "Manhattan Nights in Miami."
 It featured performances by David Campbell, John Bucchino, Mary Cleere Haran, Sir Richard Rodney Bennett, Steven Brinberg (as Simply Barbra), and Barbara Cook.

 In the early '80s, after being part of the original cast and an assistant stage manager for Amadeus on Broadway, he directed the national tours.

 He directed the Spanish World Premiere of Peter Shaffer's Amadeus at the Teatro Nacional in Santiago Chile with Britain's Roger Williams.

 Richard christened a series of new venues including The Kodak Theatre in Hollywood, California with Russell Watson; Toronto's Skydome with a concert version of Les Misérables, co-directed by Keith Batten; The Dr. Phillips Center for the Performing Arts and their Walt Disney Theatre with a cast of Norm Lewis, Sierra Boggess, Chris Mann, Deborah Voigt, Michael Urie, Jane Monheit, Ektor Rivera, The Lombard Twins, and The Broadway Kids.

-Most recently, Jay-Alexander is proud of his collaboration with reality star, Countess Luann de Lesseps from The Real Housewives of New York City on her debut cabaret show, "Countess Cabaret," as well as "A Very Countess Christmas" and her latest show, "Marry, F, Kill!" which is currently touring around the world.
+Most recently, Jay-Alexander is collaborated with reality star, Countess Luann de Lesseps from The Real Housewives of New York City on her debut cabaret show, "Countess Cabaret," as well as "A Very Countess Christmas" and her latest show, "Marry, F, Kill!" which is currently touring around the world.